cloudfoundry-attic/cf-docs/source/docs/reference/cc-api.html.md

 #### Search/Filtering

-Searching and Filtering are peformed via the `q` query parameter.
+Searching and Filtering are performed via the `q` query parameter.
 The value of the `q` parameter is a key value pair containing the resource attribute name and the query value, e.g: `GET /v2/foo_bars?q=name:some*` would return both records shown in the pagination example above.